Day 1: Beijing

-While on board, settle in and enjoy impressive views of the Great Wall as the train tackles the mountains before descending to the arid lands of Inner Mongolia and continuing into the heart of rural Asia.
+While on board, settle in and enjoy impressive views as the train tackles the mountains before descending to the arid lands of Inner Mongolia and continuing into the heart of rural Asia.

 In the evening, reach the border post of Erlian.
 Here, the train's wheels will be changed to accommodate a different gauge rail.
 Opt to stay on board and watch it happen.

 Awake to the stunning landscapes of the south Gobi.
 The classic image of Mongolian horses and gers (yurts) dot the scenery from horizon to horizon.
 The occasional nomad encampment appears mirage-like through the carriage window.
 Arrive to Ulaanbaatar, get your bearings on an orientation walk, then start exploring.
 Choose to take in a local cultural show or enjoy some Mongolian barbecue.

 Day 4: Ulaanbaatar/Gorkhi Terelj National Park